Many people just feed their pets whatever food scraps they have left over.

 It is also a good idea to provide small amounts of well-washed and fresh leafy vegetables to your degu daily.
 Try to vary the produce you feed, since overfeeding certain leafy vegetables could lead to bloat in degus.

 Besides, you also want to provide your pet with different tastes to prevent boredom, while also ensuring a variety of nutrients.
-Some good options are carrot tops (but not the actual carrot), celery, lettuce, or spinach.
+Some good options are carrot tops (but not the actual carrot), celery (especially the leaves), lettuce, or spinach.

 In their natural habitat, which is a dry, arid climate, degus do not drink much water.
 They generally lick the dew or moisture on surfaces.